saadricklamar/booj-books/README.md

 The Front End was built with [NativeScript Vue](https://nativescript-vue.org/en/docs/introduction/).
 [Mocha/Chai](https://mochajs.org/) were used for unit testing.
 And the NativeScript [PlayGround](https://apps.apple.com/us/app/nativescript-playground/id1263543946?ls=1) and [Preview](https://apps.apple.com/us/app/nativescript-preview/id1264484702) Apps were used as a simulator to build this project.

+Booj's Books utilizes a Restful API that was built in [Laravel](https://laravel.com/).
+The Back End repo can be found [here](https://github.com/saadricklamar/boojbooklist).

 ## Demo

 ![2019-10-25 12 49 18](https://user-images.githubusercontent.com/42000931/67596418-e9ceb700-f725-11e9-8566-cf4838078c8b.gif)